minx-nie/File-Organizer/README.md

 * Category folders are created automatically if they do not exist
 * Hidden files and directories are ignored
 * Files are never overwritten — duplicates are auto-renamed
+* The tool scans subfolders recursively but keeps the folder structure intact.

 ---